nf-core/rnasplice/docs/output.md

 </details>

-If multiple libraries/runs have been provided for the same sample in the input samplesheet (e.g. to increase sequencing depth) then these will be merged at the very beginning of the pipeline in order to have consistent sample naming throughout the pipeline.
-Please refer to the [usage documentation](https://nf-co.re/rnasplice/usage#samplesheet-input) to see how to specify these samples in the input samplesheet.
+As in the [nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline users are able to specify samples with multiple runs/libraries - for example if users wish to increase sequencing depth.
+To ensure naming consistency these samples will automatically be merged at the beginning of the pipeline using the `cat` module.
+Please refer to the [usage documentation](https://nf-co.re/rnasplice/usage#samplesheet-input) to see how to specify these samples in the input samplesheet correctly.

 ### FastQC